 “Here’s Karpas, a green activist,” said Rabbi Sydney Mintz of Temple Emanu-El, the co-emcee for the evening, as she introduced one young woman sporting a gown made from organic cotton and a sprig of green leaves in her hair.

 “Urchatz,” or the ritual washing of the hands, was represented by Ariel Vegosen brandishing a bottle of Dr. Bronner’s organic soap.
-Cole Krawitz demonstrated “yachatz,” the breaking of the middle matzah, by cracking a matzah in half across her knee before showing off her sweat-free shirt and pants.
+Cole Krawitz demonstrated “yachatz,” the breaking of the middle matzah, by cracking a matzah in half across his knee before showing off his sweat-free shirt and pants.

 The show was an outgrowth of the Progressive Jewish Alliance’s Kosher Clothes campaign, which has persuaded a number of Jewish summer camps and youth groups to buy T-shirts and other clothing from an approved list of sweat-free manufacturers.